 - Ignoring small expected counts, which can make the usual chi square approximation unreliable.

-- Thinking "statistically significant" means "important in practice."
-The test only addresses evidence against the null model.
+- Reading "statistically significant" as "important in practice"; the test only addresses evidence against the null model.

-Chi square tests show up in surveys, genetics, quality control, market research, and any setting where outcomes fall into categories.
-They are especially common when the real question is whether a pattern is surprising or whether two categorical variables seem related.
+Chi square tests appear in surveys, genetics, quality control, and market research, anywhere outcomes fall into categories and the real question is whether a pattern is surprising or whether two categorical variables seem related.
+If the data are numerical rather than categorical, a different tool such as a test or ANOVA is usually better.

 Need help with a problem?